lytv0511/Nutrivance/README.md

 ### Prerequisites

+- Xcode 15+
-- Node.js v14 or higher
+- iOS 17+ device or simulator
-- MongoDB v4.4+
-- npm or yarn package manager
+- macOS Sonoma or later for development
+- Apple Developer Account (for deployment)

 ### Installation